atanushil/Score-Calculator/README.md

 # Score Calculator Website

 This is a simple web application to calculate scores based on user inputs.
-The website allows users to input the total number of questions, the number of correct answers, marks for right answers, penalty for wrong answers, and marks deducted per wrong answer.
-The final score is calculated and displayed based on these inputs.
+The website allows users to input the total number of questions, the number of correct answers, marks for right answers, penalty per wrong answer count, and penalty for the number of wrong answers.
+The final score is calculated (including float numbers) and displayed based on these inputs.

 ## Features

 - User-friendly interface
 - Mobile responsive design
-- Real-time score calculation
+- Real-time score calculation with floating point precision

 ## Technologies Used